DaRealPunjabi/Getting-Started-With-DevOps---GCP/01 - Get Started with Google SDK on Mac/01 - Install and Configure Google SDK.md

 Run the script using bash or zsh
 ```zsh install.sh --disable-prompts
 ```
->— disable-prompts ~ disable prompts
+>— disable-prompts ~ disable prompts <br />
 >— install-dir=DIRECTORY ~set the installation root directory to DIRECTORY.
 The Cloud SDK will be installed in DIRECTORY/google-cloud-sdk.
-The default is $HOME.
+The default is $HOME. <br />
->❗️ Close and restart the terminal for the changes to take effects.
+>❗️ Close and restart the terminal for the changes to take effects. <br />

 # Initialise the SDK
 Use the gcloud init command to perform several common SDK setup tasks.
 These include authorizing the SDK tools to access Google Cloud Platform using your user account credentials and setting up the default SDK configuration.